 Your doctor, audiologist or hearing healthcare professional can modulate the generated noise with the purpose of making it more pleasant.
-The noise can then resemble, for example, crashing waves on a shore.
+The noise can then resemble, for example, crushing waves on a shore.
 Modulation level and speed can also be configured to your likes and needs.
-An additional feature can be enabled by your hearing healthcare professional that allows you to select predefined sounds that simulate sounds from nature, such as breaking waves or running water.